lol97/lol97/README.md

 - 👋 Hi, I’m @lol97
-- 👀 I’m interested in Java, Web, Data, Robotics, and uhmmm politics ;)
+- 👀 I’m interested in Java, Web, Data, Robotics, Finance, and uhmmm politics ;)
 - 🌱 I’m currently learning Java, Spring framework and software arch
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on OpenSource project
 - 📫 How to reach me : email to haisaori@gmail.com

 <!---